AswinBarath/100-days-of-code-challenge/README.md

 ## Day 31

-- Implemented concurrent producer-consumer pattern using Java
+- Executed a concurrent producer-consumer pattern using Java
-- Worked with ArrayBlockingQueue collection
+- Operated with ArrayBlockingQueue collection
+- Obtained knowledge on Thread pools
+- Engaged Executor Framework to perform tasks using spawned thread pools

 ---